 So, if you change a shape-slider that does not change the bone length,

-it will only influence the Avastar-shape but not the custom mesh.
+this will not influence the custom mesh.

 We did this on purpose,

 because now you can simulate in blender how the Second-Life shape-sliders